Skip to content

 /usr/lib/systemd/system-environment-generators/*

-To work as intended, userland services started by systemd --user should have a profile.
-For a given distribution, the list of these services can be found under:
+To work as intended, all userland generators must have a profile For a given distribution, the list of these services can be found under:

 /usr/lib/systemd/user-environment-generators/*